MatijaMax/ico-bro/README.md

-I hated the fact that I had to use some websites to make my custom icons so I made this.
+I hated the fact that I had to use some websites to make my custom icons so I made this. </br>
+Download the repo, click on the .exe file and make your custom icons! 🎨

 ## Preview